mdlsvensson/liddy/README.md

 </div>

-**Liddy**.
-Free, open, and self-hostable project management app built with Svelte, TypeScript and Tailwindcss.
+**Free, open, and self-hostable** project management app built with Svelte, TypeScript and Tailwindcss.

 ## Important Notices
 * `master` branch file paths are **not** considered stable.
 [Verify your repository URI references](#unstable-file-paths)